-Deciding how you will feed your baby is not an easy decision to make.
-You'll really only know the right choice for your family once your baby comes.
+Deciding how you will feed your baby can be a hard decision.
+You'll really only know the right choice for your family when your baby comes.

-Many women decide on one method before the birth and then change their minds once their baby is born, or in the weeks or months after.
+Many women decide on one method before the birth and then change their minds after their baby is born.
 And many women decide to breastfeed and supplement with formula because they find that is the best choice for their family and their lifestyle.

 While you're weighing the pros and cons, talk to your doctor or lactation consultant.
-These health care providers can give you more information about the options available and help you make the best decision for your family.
+These health care providers can give you more information about your options and help you make the best decision for your family.